microsoft/PQCrypto-VPN/README.md

 ## Subprojects

 To enable our build of OpenVPN, we have forks of three OpenVPN GitHub repos that we have modified to enable this functionality.
-Issues and pull requests are welcomed in these subprojects as well.
+Pull requests are welcomed in these subprojects as well.
 The same requirements to sign a CLA apply to these repos.

+Please open all issues here on the PQCrypto-VPN project.

 * https://github.com/microsoft/openvpn
 * https://github.com/microsoft/openvpn-build